Skip to content

 Where is South East Angle Tower and wall of roman legionary fortress?

-South East Angle Tower and wall of roman legionary fortress is in North Wales, in the United Kingdom — coordinates 53.1893°, -2.8882°.
+South East Angle Tower and wall of roman legionary fortress is in North Wales, United Kingdom (postcode CH1 1DE), in the parish of Cheshire West and Chester, unparished area.

 Is South East Angle Tower and wall of roman legionary fortress a listed building?